MicrosoftDocs/azure-devops-docs/docs/work/reference/weblayout-xml-elements.md

 <a id="marketplace-extensions">  </a>
 ### Marketplace extensions

-Visit the [Visual Studio Team Services Marketplace](https://marketplace.visualstudio.com/search?target=VSTS&category=Plan%20and%20track&sortBy=Downloads) to find extensions you can start using.
+Visit the [VSTS Marketplace](https://marketplace.visualstudio.com/search?target=VSTS&category=Plan%20and%20track&sortBy=Downloads) to find extensions you can start using.

 <a id="extensions">  </a>
 ### Form extensions